How to Disable File, Plugin & Theme Editor in WordPress?

 Keynote: I highly recommend you take a backup of wp-config.php before making any changes so that in terms of any error, you can restore the original file.

-Not just to wp-config.php, you can also add this line of code to your theme’s function.php file any site-specific plugin, or you can also use a free plugin called code snippets.
+Not just to wp-config.php, you can also add this line of code to your theme’s function.php file with any site-specific plugin, or you can also use a free plugin called code snippets.

 How to Disable File, Plugin & Theme Editor in WordPress by Using Plugin?